-Todd Reirden is in his third season as an assistant coach with the Penguins.
+Todd Reirden is in his fourth season as an assistant coach with the Penguins.

 The former NHL defenseman works closely with the team’s defensemen and power play, among his responsibilities.
 Under his guidance, the Penguins’ power play has ranked second (24.7-percent success rate, 2012-13) and tied for fifth (19.7, 2011-12) in the NHL.

 Prior to joining the Penguins organization, Reirden spent one season as an assistant coach with his alma mater – the Bowling Green Falcons (Central Collegiate Hockey Association).
 He was a teammate of Bylsma’s during the 1990-91 and ‘91-92 seasons.

 Todd and his wife, Shelby, have one son, Travis, and reside in the North Hills.